Install Gravity

 npm install

-Once installation has completed, Gravity will start the server and client and open a new browser window with the homepage, please navigate to http://localhost:3000/setup.
+Once the installation has been completed, Gravity will start the server and client and open a new browser window with the homepage, please navigate to <http://localhost:3000/setup>.

 You'll be presented with the Gravity welcome screen.
-Follow the instructions on screen to connect to your database, create a master account and then connect your Stripe and Mailgun accounts.
+Follow the instructions on screen to connect to your database and connect your [Stripe](/gravity-server/installation/stripe-setup.md) and email accounts.

-If you're using MongoDB, you will need to run the seed file manually:
+If you're using MongoDB, you will need to run the seed file manually:&#x20;

 **node seeds/mongo**

-Once you have completed these steps, you must restart your node server.
+Once you have completed these steps, you **must restart your server.**

 npm run dev